AVSGamer/AVSGamer.github.io/index.markdown

 layout: default
 ---

 <p>Welcome!
-This is for my mobile phone visitors as the navigation bar on the left won't show up for them.
+These links below are for my mobile phone visitors as the navigation bar on the left won't show up for them.
 <br><a href="/lorman-online-portfolio/blog">Projects and Blogs</a> - Is where my own sentiments and projects are.
 <br><a href="/lorman-online-portfolio/mypcrig">My Computer Rig</a> - Is where information about my computer setup is.
 <br><a href="/lorman-online-portfolio/about">About</a> - Is where you may know more about me in an unhinged way.